-This collection of Lion Brand Mandala yarn free crochet patterns includes beanies, scarves, blankets, sweaters, mittens and more!
+This collection of free Lion Brand Mandala crochet patterns includes beanies, scarves, blankets, sweaters, mittens and more.
 Go ahead and paint your world colorful with this magical self-striping yarn!

-This collection of Mandala yarn free crochet patterns is part of an ongoing collaboration with my friends at Lion Brand Yarn.
+This collection of Mandala yarn free crochet patterns is part of a collaboration with Lion Brand Yarn.
 This post contains affiliate links.

-Ever since Lion Brand debuted Mandala yarn last year, I’ve loved seeing all the free crochet patterns people are designing with it.
-All the magical colors and combinations are just such an invitation to dream about a new project, aren't they?
+All the different colors and magical combinations are just such an invitation to dream about a new project, aren't they?

 What I love about this yarn besides the magical way it creates stripes with zero ends to weave in is that it's slightly thinner than a worsted weight yarn (category 3/dk), so you get a lot more yardage in one skein.
 About 590 yards!
-That's enough yarn to make and entire shawl or scarf with one simple ball of yarn.
+That's enough yarn to make and entire small shawl or scarf with one single cake of yarn.

 Colors of Lion Brand Mandala Yarn